Óscar Rodríguez Maradiaga

-Óscar Andrés Rodríguez Maradiaga, S.D.B. (born 29 December 1942) is a Salesian and cardinal of the Catholic Church from Honduras.
-He is Archbishop Emeritus of Tegucigalpa, is the former President of Caritas Internationalis and served as President of the Latin American Episcopal Conference (CELAM) from 1995 to 1999.
+Óscar Andrés Rodríguez Maradiaga, S.D.B. (born 29 December 1942) is a Honduran prelate of the Catholic Church who was Archbishop of Tegucigalpa from 1993 to 2023.
+He was president of Caritas Internationalis and served as president of the Latin American Episcopal Conference (CELAM) from 1995 to 1999.

-Rodríguez was elevated to the cardinalate in 2001.
+Rodríguez was elevated to the rank of cardinal in 2001.
 He has been the Vatican's spokesman with the International Monetary Fund and the World Bank, on the issue of Third World debt.
+He is a member of the Salesians.

 Early life

 He was born in Tegucigalpa in Honduras, the third of the four children of Andrés Rodríguez Palacios and Raquel Maradiaga.
 As a boy, he dreamed of playing the saxophone in a dance band or becoming a pilot.
 Instead, he received an internal call for the religious life and joined the Salesians on 3 May 1961.

 He earned doctorates in philosophy from the Institute "Don Rua" in El Salvador, in theology from the Salesian Pontifical University in Rome and moral theology from the Pontifical Lateran University.
 From the Austrian University of Innsbruck Rodríguez received a diploma in clinical psychology and psychotherapy.